simonelopess/spotify-tailwind/README.md

-## Clone interface UI Spotify usind Tailwind.
+## Clone UI Spotify using Tailwind.

 This project was created to learn how to use tailwind.